-Regardless what deposit you’re required to make, you can put down more to get a corresponding bump in your spending power but only before opening your account; you may deposit up to your maximum approved line of $1,000.
+Regardless what deposit you’re required to make, you can put down more to get a corresponding bump in your spending power but only before opening your account.
 You can’t add to your deposit after account opening, but you’ll be automatically considered for a higher limit in as little as 6 months, without adding to your deposit.

-Here are some other Capital One Secured requirements:
+Here are some other Capital One Platinum Secured requirements:

 Credit score.
 This is a pretty low bar to meet.
 You can get this card with bad credit or no credit at all.
 Your credit just can’t be incredibly damaged (like if you’re still in bankruptcy or have late payments on another Capital One card).
 It might be good to try to take a few months to get your score into the fair credit range (I recommend 640+).
 If you have bad credit, you’re more likely to have to pay a $200 deposit than you are with fair credit.